microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/BlobChannel/README.md

 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).
   - You also can be logged into Azure inside Visual Studio or Visual Studio Code.
+- Azure Storage account.
+Please follow this link for setting up the storage account: [Setup Storage Account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).

 ## Setup your environment

-You need to have an Azure subscription with an Azure Storage account to run this sample.
+You need to have an Azure subscription with an Azure Storage account and Event Grid to run this sample.
 Once you have this setup, create a blob container in the storage account.
 Copy the container name and generate a storage account level connection string.
 These will need to be added as configuration for the sample.
 You can configure this either in Visual Studio or by using the command line.

-### Command Line

 **Visual Studio Code / Command Line**